ShujiaHuang/genotools/README.md

-#genometools: A utility toolkits for NGS data analysis
+#genotools: A utility toolkits for NGS data analysis